riffomonas/generalR/13_session.md

 </div>

 4\.
-Can you "beautify" the faceted plot that we ended with to make it look more attractive?
+Can you "beautify" the faceted plot that we ended with before starting the exercises to make it look more attractive?
 * Fix the x and y-axis labels
 * Use `scale_y_continuous` to change the fractions to percentages at 0, 25, 50, 75, and 100
 * Use `scale_x_discrete` to use text to describe the `AWLEVEL` values